Epidemic Population Games And Perturbed Best Response Dynamics

-\item $\lim_{t \to \infty} r\st = r^\ast$ while satisfying ${r^\ast}' C(r^\ast - \tilde c) \leq c^\ast$. \end{enumerate} \end{corollary}
+\item $\lim_{t \to \infty} r\st = r^\ast$ while satisfying ${r^\ast}' C(r^\ast - \tilde c (I^\ast)) \leq c^\ast$. \end{enumerate} \end{corollary}

+\begin{remark} The following are remarks regarding Theorem~\ref{theorem:stability} and Corollary~\ref{corollary:stability}. \begin{enumerate} \item For the planner to compute $r^\ast$ and $\beta^\ast$ using \eqref{eq:betadef}, the knowledge of the choice function $C$ is essential.
+In \S\ref{sec:choice_function_learning}, we consider a scenario where $C$ is initially unknown to the planner.
+In such cases, $C$ must be estimated based on data gathered over time from the agents' strategy selections.

-\begin{remark} The proof of Theorem~\ref{theorem:stability} adopts the Lyapunov stability technique which, in conjunction with Corollary~\ref{corollary:stability}, implies that the infectious fraction $I\st$ converges to $I^\ast$.
-In other words, the reward mechanism defined by (EPGc,d) asymptotically attains the minimum achievable infectious fraction while asymptotically satisfying the given budget constraint. \end{remark}
+\item The proof of Theorem~\ref{theorem:stability} adopts the Lyapunov stability technique which, in conjunction with Corollary~\ref{corollary:stability}, implies that the infectious population $I\st$ converges to $I^\ast$.
+In other words, the reward mechanism defined by (EPGc,d) asymptotically attains the minimum achievable infectious population while asymptotically satisfying the given budget constraint.